splash-networks/openwrt-yt-portal/README.md

 *Install Composer*

+Navigate to public folder and install [composer](https://getcomposer.org/download/).
 Then run `php composer.phar install` to install the packages given in `composer.json`.